opnfv/apex/docs/release/installation/virtual.rst

 deployment with a few differences mainly related to power management.
 ``opnfv-deploy`` still deploys an undercloud VM.
-In addition to the undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 1 or more compute nodes for a Non-HA Deployment) will be defined for the target OPNFV deployment.
+In addition to the undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 control node and 0 or more compute nodes for a Non-HA Deployment) will be defined for the target OPNFV deployment.
 All overcloud VMs are registered with a Virtual BMC emulator which will service power management (IPMI) commands.
 The overcloud VMs are still provisioned with the same disk images and configuration that baremetal would use.
+Using 0 nodes for a virtual deployment will automatically deploy "all-in-one" nodes which means the compute will run along side the controller in a single overcloud node.
+Specifying 3 control nodes will result in a highly-available service model.

 To Triple-O these nodes look like they have just built and registered the same way as bare metal nodes, the main difference is the use of a libvirt driver for